ADR 026: IBC Client Recovery Mechanisms

 AllowUpdateAfterMisbehaviourwere used to signal the recovery options for an expired or frozen client, and governance proposals were not allowed to overwrite the client if these parameters were set to false.
 However, this has now been deprecated because a code migration can overwrite the client and consensus states regardless of the value of these parameters.
 If governance would vote to overwrite a client or consensus state, it is likely that governance would also be willing to perform a code migration to do the same.

-TrustingPeriodwas initally not allowed to be updated by a client upgrade proposal.
+TrustingPeriodwas initially not allowed to be updated by a client upgrade proposal.
 However, due to the number of situations experienced in production where the

 TrustingPeriodof a client should be allowed to be updated because of ie: initial misconfiguration for a canonical channel, governance should be allowed to update this client parameter.

-Note that this should NOT be lightly updated, as there may be a gap in time between when misbehaviour has occured and when the evidence of misbehaviour is submitted.
+Note that this should NOT be lightly updated, as there may be a gap in time between when misbehaviour has occurred and when the evidence of misbehaviour is submitted.
 For example, if the

 UnbondingPeriodis 2 weeks and the